capsule-store/capsule-store/readme.md

-# SV Starter Pack
+# Capsule
-Flex 1907 Grace Shopper project
+Capsule is an e-commerce store that sells Silicon Valley-related products.
+This project was completed as part of the [Fullstack Academy](https://www.fullstackacademy.com/) Flex 1907 Grace Shopper project.

+The website is deployed on heroku and can be accessed through [this link](https://capsule-store.herokuapp.com/#/).

-## Getting Started
+## Contributing
-After cloning, run `npm i` to install all dependencies. `.env` file is not included in the repo.
+After cloning, run `npm ci` to install all dependencies. `.env` file is not included in the repo.

 ### Database
 Create a `psql` database called `sv_starter_pack_db`.